poltak/poltak.github.io/src/routes/(app)/cv/+page.md

 #### Highlights

-- Going from nothing to a working app in 2 weeks.
+- Shipped working React Native and web applications from zero in two weeks.
-- Learning how to use Supabase after years of using Firebase.
+- Built authentication and data services with Supabase after years of Firebase experience.

 <br />
 </details>